-We have formulated and designed this ambitious project of Indo-French cooperation in social sciences, with a view towards developing a multi-year programme of intensive and multidisciplinary training workshops addressing theoretical and methodological issues in social science research.
-This practical setup will provide each and everyone with the opportunity of sharing experiences and research ideas.
+This ambitious project of Indo-French cooperation in social sciences has been designed with a view towards developing a multi-year programme of intensive and multidisciplinary training workshops addressing theoretical and methodological issues in social science research.
+This practical setup provides each and everyone with the opportunity of sharing experiences and research ideas.

 This training workshop has three main objectives: